|Values are valid only on day of printing.|

 Children affected by infantile NCL (CLN1) typically have normal growth and development until about 6 to 12 months of age.
 Slowed head growth occurs at around 9 months followed by psychomotor degeneration, seizures, and progressive macular degeneration leading to blindness by the age of 2.
 CLN1 is caused by a deficiency of the lysosomal enzyme palmitoyl-protein thioesterase 1 (PPT1), which cleaves long-chain fatty acids (usually palmitate) from cysteine residues.
 Electron microscopy shows granular osmophilic deposits (GRODs) in most cell types.
 PPT1 is thought to play an active role in various cell processes including apoptosis, endocytosis, and lipid metabolism.
 Infantile NCL has an incidence of 1 in 20,000 in Finland and is rare elsewhere.

-The late infantile form of NCL (CLN2) is caused by deficiency of the lysosomal enzyme tripeptidyl peptidase 1 (TPP1), which cleaves tripeptides from the N-terminus of polypeptides.
+The late infantile form of NCL (CLN2) is primarily caused by deficiency of the lysosomal enzyme tripeptidyl peptidase 1 (TPP1), which cleaves tripeptides from the N-terminus of polypeptides.
 Tissue damage results from the defective degradation and consequent accumulation of storage material with a curvilinear profile by electron microscopy.
 There is widespread loss of neuronal tissue especially in the cerebellum and hippocampal region.
-Disease onset occurs at 2 to 4 years of age with seizures, ataxia, myoclonus, psychomotor retardation, vision loss and speech impairment.
+Disease onset occurs at 2 to 4 years of age with seizures, ataxia, myoclonus, psychomotor retardation, vision loss, and speech impairment.

 Evaluation of patients with clinical presentations suggestive of neuronal ceroid lipofuscinoses (NCL)